 Do you let your hens free range?

-What has been the most fun thing about owning backyard chickens?
+What has been the most fun thing about owning suburban backyard chickens?

-What has been the most difficult experience with owning backyard chickens?
+What has been the most difficult experience with owning chickens in a suburban backyard?

 What about keeping chickens with other household pets?